grnet/synnefo/docs/install-guide-debian.rst

    # snf-manage user-show 1

 where 1 is the id of the user that uploaded the image, as retrieved by the previous command.
-This will output the user's uuid (among others).
+This will output the user's UUID (among others).

 Then on the Pithos node run the following: